+Setting Description

 SNTP Mode SNTP Mode of operation.
-Specify the use of Multicast/Broadcast or Unicast settings to communicate to the time server.
+Specify the use of Multicast/Broadcast or Unicast

+settings to communicate to the time server.

 Choices: Multicast/Broadcast or Unicast.

 Default: Multicast/Broadcast.

 Poll Interval Interval, in seconds, at which new time requests are sent to the server.

 Only available when SNTP Mode is set to Unicast.

 Valid Range: 16 to 1024, even values only.

 Default: 32.

-Primary IP IP address of the primary time server in dotted decimal format.
+Primary IP The IP address of the primary time server is in dotted decimal format.

 Address Valid Range: Any valid unicast IPv4 address.

 Default: 0.0.0.0.

-Secondary IP Optional IP address of the secondary time server in dotted decimal format.
+Secondary IP The optional IP address of the secondary time server is in dotted decimal

+Address format.

-Address Valid Range: Any valid unicast IPv4 address or 0.0.0.0 if unused.
+Valid Range: Any valid unicast IPv4 address or 0.0.0.0 if unused.

 Default: 0.0.0.0.

-Poll Count Number of retransmissions that will be sent when no timely response is received from the server.
+Poll Count The number of retransmissions that will be sent when no timely response

+is received from the server.

 Valid Range: 1 to 100.

 Default: 3.

 Poll Timeout The time, in seconds, to wait for a response from the server.

 Valid Range: 1 to 100.

 Default: 2.